Coeliac Disease vs. Gluten Sensitivity: What’s the Difference?

-In fact, many coeliac and non-celiac gluten sensitivity patients also experience irritable syndrome or other irritable bowel diseases at the same time.
+In fact, many celiac and non-celiac gluten sensitivity patients also experience irritable syndrome or other irritable bowel diseases at the same time.
 The rate of autoimmune diseases in celiac patients is also higher than in the general population.

-Testing for coeliac disease includes a blood test and an endoscopy to look for damage to the small intestine.
+Testing for celiac disease includes a blood test and an endoscopy to look for damage to the small intestine.
 An elimination diet for a minimum of two to three weeks can follow those to see if the absence of gluten in the diet helps.
-If symptoms do improve, some doctors offer a diagnosis of non-coeliac gluten sensitivity or NCGS.
+If symptoms do improve, some doctors offer a diagnosis of non-celiac gluten sensitivity or NCGS.
 Others are hesitant to diagnose gluten sensitivity because there’s little research to confirm it and treatment available other than a change in diet.